Psyluxxx/Movie-Studio-EDA/README.md

 ## Overview

-IMDb has provided access to an SQL database containing extensive movie data, in addition to two CSV files we obtained.
-These resources facilitate an Exploratory Data Analysis (EDA) aimed at addressing complex business challenges.
-Our primary goal is to identify the top-performing films in the current box office and translate our findings into comprehensible data visualizations and recommendations.
+IMDb has an SQL database containing extensive movie data, along with two other CSV files that we have obtained.
+These resources will assist us in conducting a market data analysis to address complex business challenges.
+Our objective is to identify the top-performing films at the current box office and translate our findings into comprehensible data visualizations and recommendations.

 ![img](./images/oppy.gif)

 ## Business Problem

-Universal Pictures aspires to produce the next blockbuster film with a substantial budget.
-Their vision includes assembling the finest directors, actors, and implementing optimal business strategies to create not only a generation-defining film but also to maximize return on investment (ROI).
-Our task is to conduct an in-depth Exploratory Data Analysis (EDA) using extensive datasets to help Universal reach a conclusion on the most effective approach to achieving this ambitious goal.
+Universal Pictures is aiming to produce the next blockbuster film with a substantial budget.
+They intend to assemble the finest directors, actors, and implement optimal business strategies to not only create the greatest film of our generation but also to maximize return on investment (ROI).
+Our task is to conduct an in-depth market analysis using extensive datasets to assist Universal in reaching a conclusion on the most effective approach to achieve this ambitious goal.

 ![img](./images/inception.gif)